Measuring sampling plan utility in post-marketing surveillance of medical products: Estimating sampling plan utility

-This section describes our method for calculating sampling plan utility.
 Calculating utility using standard Markov Chain Monte Carlo (MCMC) integration is computationally prohibitive for many low-resource contexts.
-Our method leverages the binary nature of PMS data to produce estimates of plan utility that are computed considerably faster than the utility estimates estimated through MCMC integration.
+Our efficient method leverages the binary nature of PMS data to produce estimates of plan utility that are computed considerably faster than the utility estimates estimated through MCMC integration.
+Synthesis with importance sampling addresses estimate bias in settings with many nodes and many tests.